Attraction-Repulsion clustering with applications to fairness: Charged clustering via multidimensional scaling

 Dissimilarity (\ref{k_local}) is also a multiplicative perturbation of the Euclidean distance.
 However, it has a very different behaviour with respect to (\ref{k_add})-(\ref{k_norm}).
 It is local, i.e., it affects less points that are further apart.
 Through $w$ we control locality.
 With bigger $w$ the perturbation is meaningful only for points that are closer together.
 With matrix $V$ we control interactions between classes as in (\ref{k_add}), while with $u$ we control the amount of maximum perturbation as in (\ref{k_mult}).
 Again, $v$ is a parameter controlling how fast we diverge from the maximum perturbation.

-We present next a simple example for the case of a single binary protected attribute, coded as $-1$ or $1$.
-This is an archetypical situation in which there is a population with an (often disadvantaged) minority, that we code as $S=-1$, and the new clustering has to be independent (or not too dependent) on $S$. \begin{example} Let us take $S_1,S_2\in\{-1,1\}$.
+Next, we present a simple example for the case of a single binary protected attribute, coded as $-1$ or $1$.
+This is an archetypal situation in which there is a population with an (often disadvantaged) minority, that we code as $S=-1$, and the new clustering has to be independent (or not too dependent) on $S$. \begin{example} Let us take $S_1,S_2\in\{-1,1\}$.
 For dissimilarity (\ref{k_add}) we fix $U=V=c\geq 0$, therefore

 If $S_1\neq S_2$, we have the usual squared distance $\|X_1-X_2\|^2$, while when $S_1=S_2$ we have $2c+\|X_1-X_2\|^2$, effectively we have introduced a repulsion between elements with the same class.
 For dissimilarity (\ref{k_mult}) let us fix $u=0.1$ and $v = 100$,